-The Administration shall make every effort to make necessary repairs upon receipt of complaints concerning the maintenance and repair of the immediate teaching environment and its equipment.
+The Administration shall make every effort to make necessary repairs upon receipt of complaints concerning the maintenance and repair of the immediate teaching environment and its equipment; but in any event such repairs shall be completed within two weeks, except in instances of documented, unusual circumstances.
 A copy of the Physical Plant Maintenance Work Order will be sent to the complainant.